 - Programming is not like instant coffee.
 Anyone familiar with the much publicized “Year 2000” problem (which didn’t affect ECLIPSE) must know that many large companies spent amounts in the tens of millions just to update current software to handle 4 digit years (i.e. 1997 vs. 97)!
 Programming can be time consuming and expensive.
 Thus, updates must be carefully designed and tested.

 - If, after noting the above, you’ve come to the conclusion that we’re ignoring you, please review any README.
-(The README file accompanies every ECLIPSE update that you download.)
+(The README file accompanies every ECLIPSE update that you download & is available from the ECLIPSE Help menu.)
 Over two thirds of the changes in the README are the result of user requests.
 As noted above, we cannot correspond with you to discuss in detail why we can’t or won’t add something you believe to be simple, obvious, and/or necessary.
 The README should make it apparent that we have an agenda, and update the software (including fixes) on a continuous basis.

 A Few Important Notes

 Since HIPAA was signed into law in August 1996, we’ve been sought out by Blue Cross / Blue Shield carriers nationwide to test their systems for HIPAA compliant claims (as the USA moved from NSF to ANSI in 2002), have advised attorneys, doctors, and government auditors regarding HIPAA CFR interpretation, and first certified ECLIPSE to HIPAA specific government standards in 2011 for the Meaningful Use incentive program.

 We appreciate your questions & feedback regarding HIPAA.
 If you’re an expert in HIPAA related law, and it’s your contention that some aspect of ECLIPSE is not HIPAA compliant, please provide the precise HIPAA CFR# (e.g. CFR 164.306) for which you believe the software is non-compliant & explain your reasoning.